for practice and inspiration

 What you’ll get from this class:

-– Once a week, real-time meetings with your instructor and fellow writers
+– Real-time meetings with your instructor and fellow writers

 – Reading and discussion of short inspirational texts